jakobatgithub/TicTacToe/README.md

 ## How to Play

-1. Run the game using the instructions in the [Installation](#installation) section.
+1. Start the game using the [Installation](#installation) steps.
-2. Choose the mode: Single-player or Two-player.
+2. Select a mode: Single-player, Two-player, or AI vs. AI.
-3. Follow the on-screen prompts to make your move.
+3. Follow the prompts to make your moves.
-4. Players take turns to place their symbols (X or O) on the board.
-5. The game ends when one player aligns three symbols in a row, column, or diagonal, or if the board is full (draw).
+4. The game ends when a player wins or the board is full (draw).

 ---